 Jimmy Page’s 1960s Martin D-28

-Sometime before he used the guitar again in 1975, he equipped his D-28 with a Barcus-Berry Model 1355 Transducer and connected it to a Barcus-Berry Model 1330S Preamp.
-This allowed him to play the guitar directly through the amp, rather than just through the microphone.
+Before bringing the guitar back on stage in 1975, Jimmy outfitted his D-28 with a Barcus-Berry Model 1355 Transducer pickup, paired with a Barcus-Berry Model 1330S Preamp.
+This allowed him to amplify the guitar directly, without relying solely on a microphone.

-Around 1977, Jimmy seemed to have acquired a second D-28, likely as a backup.
-From that time on, the main D-28 could be shortly be distinguished by a small white sticker on the pickguard, but it seems that the sticker was later removed.
+Around 1977, he appeared to acquire a second Martin D-28, likely as a backup.
+For a time, his main D-28 could be identified by a small white sticker on the pickguard, though this sticker was later removed.

 Page used the Martin D-28 on The Rain Song in 1994 in the No Quarter: Jimmy Page & Robert Plant Unledded video.